Hellcats over the Pacific: Moving on

 Parsoft moved on to new projects after the release of Leyte Gulf.
 GraphSim hired a new team and used the existing Hellcats code to produce a new game in 1994 as F-18 Hornet.
 GraphSim also retained the rights to the version of the software they had at the time, and later licensed the graphical engine to be used in the early versions of WarBirds.

 Parsoft moved on to a completely new system.
 Aware that the major problems in the original engine were the lack of realistic structural physics and pilot effects, Parsoft's new A-10 Attack! included a complete rigid-body simulator in addition to a re-written flight dynamics engine.
 Another addition to the new engine was the "Virtual Battlefield Environment" (VBE), a plug-in system that allowed new vehicles and weapons to be added to the engine by dropping them into a directory.
 Although the game did not include a flexible mission editor, it did, in theory, allow missions to be added through the VBE system, missions that could include computer code to increase the customization.
 The VBE system was used by Parsoft to produce A-10 Cuba, a new mission set taking place at and around Guantánamo Bay.
 This was initially released as a stand-alone game on both the Mac and PC, and was later re-released on the Mac as a true VBE plug-in.

 VBE was replaced by a much simpler system, OpenPlane', that allowed all of the customization to be carried out in resource files with no coding or compiling required.

+Development

+The game was developed by Parsoft Interactive, a company based in Dallas, Texas.